robertcraven/mockturtle/README.md

 be typed into a command shell (EXAMPLES 1 and 2, below), or can be loaded from a file whose name is passed as input (EXAMPLES 3 and 4).

-Otherwise, commands are passed using functions within Turtle(), as in EXAMPLE 5.
+Otherwise, commands are passed using functions within the `Turtle` objects, as in EXAMPLE 5.

 ## EXAMPLES